daviddassau/AngularWithCSharp/Setup.md

 ### Optional things
 - In `_Layout.cshtml` around line 19 that starts with `@Html.ActionLink...`, you can change `"Application name"` to your actual application name.
+- At the footer, change `My ASP.NET Application` to your app name.